dxcamps/DLI_RoboWorkshop_1/prework/readme.md

         info:    account list command OK
         ```

-    - If more than one subscription is listed above, you need to ensure that the subscription you wish to used is set as the "Current" subscription.
+    - If more than one subscription is listed above, you need to ensure that the subscription you wish to be used is set as the "Current" subscription.
 To do so, use the following azure-cli command:

         ```bash
         azure account set <Your Subscription Name or Subscription Id>